CJ5 Engine Swap Choices

 V6 Engine Swap

 A V6 engine will give you all the power that a lightweight, short-wheelbase Jeep can handle.
-Consider the size of the engine compartment.
-A V6 configuration (versus a straight six engine) makes for a relatively compact motor, which fits easier into a tight engine compartment.
+Additionally, a V6 configuration (versus a straight six engine) makes for a relatively compact motor, which fits easier into a tight engine compartment.
+This is of particular concern with early flat-fender models.

-The two most common V6 swaps are the 225ci Buick and 4.3L Chevy.
+The two most common Jeep V6 engine swaps are the 225ci Buick and 4.3L Chevy.

 Buick V-6 Engine

-Introduced in 1966 in Jeep CJ and C101 models, the Buick-designed "Dauntless V-6" displaced 225 cubic-inches and produced 155 horsepower in stock trim.
-That's nearly double the horsepower of the original four-cylinder engine.
-Since this motor was offered optionally in CJ models from 1966-1971, it's a fairly easy install.
+Offered in 1966 Jeep CJ and C101 models, the Buick-designed "Dauntless V-6" displaces 225 cubic-inches and produces 155 horsepower in stock trim.
+That's nearly double the output of the original Jeep four-cylinder engine.
+Since this motor was offered optionally in CJ models from 1966 through 1971, it's a fairly easy install.

 The block and cylinder heads of the 225 V6 are cast iron, and the motor is externally balanced.
 The valve lifters are mechanical, so they'll need adjustment from time to time.

-The Buick engine's firing order, 1-6-5-4-3-2, is known as an "odd-fire" pattern.
+The 90 degree V6 Buick's firing order, 1-6-5-4-3-2, is known as an "odd-fire" pattern.
 The heavier, thicker original flywheel must be used in Jeep vehicles, which increases torque and helps dampen vibrations of the odd-fire design.

 Chevy V-6 Engine

-Another good engine swap choice for early Jeeps is the 4.3 litre Chevy V6.
-Introduced in 1985, this motor is basically a small-block Chevy V8 with the back two cylinders cut off, so parts availability is great.
-It's compact size fits well in vintage Jeeps.
+Another popular engine swap choice for early Jeeps is the 4.3 litre Chevy V6.
+Introduced in 1985, this motor is basically a small-block Chevy V8 with the back two cylinders cut off, so parts availability is excellent.
+Plus, it's compact size fits well in vintage Jeep CJ's.

 AMC 2.5 Four Cylinder